 - Ela Grunberg (Access and Inclusion)

 - An-Sheng Li (Public Programs)

 - Eloise Moya (Public Programs)

 A short history

-The antecedent of First Site Gallery an be traced back to the formation of a Gallery Collective in 1968 that was created soon after the establishment of RMIT Union (now RMIT Student Life).
-The first gallery, known as ‘The Collective Space’ ran exhibition programs from June to December each year as well as events such as chess club nights, music performances and discussion groups.
+The antecedent of First Site Gallery can be traced back to the formation of a Gallery Collective in 1968 that was created soon after the establishment of RMIT Union (now RMIT Student Life).
+The first gallery, known as ‘The Collective Space’ ran exhibition programs from June to December each year as well as events, such as chess club nights, music performances and discussion groups.